-- The company must have the legal form of a public limited company (naamloze vennootschap) (NV), a private limited liability company (besloten vennootschap) (BV), a mutual fund (fonds voor gemene rekening) (FGR) or a similar qualifying Aruba, Curaçao, Sint-Maarten, BES islands and EU/tax treaty entity. - The activities of the company seeking to apply FBI status are limited to portfolio investment activities (although certain non-portfolio investment activities can be allowed). - Debt funding is limited to 60% of the book value of the real estate held by the company and 20% of the book value of its other investments. - Profits must mandatorily be distributed within eight months following the end of the financial year, unless a reinvestment reserve is formed, and certain other criteria are met. - All share classes must share equally in the profits of the company. - Finally (and most importantly), stringent requirements apply to the shareholders.
+- The company must have the legal form of a public limited company (naamloze vennootschap) (NV), a private limited liability company (besloten vennootschap) (BV), a mutual fund (fonds voor gemene rekening) (FGR) or a similar qualifying entity which is established in accordance with the laws of Aruba, Curaçao, Sint-Maarten, BES islands, any EU member state or certain jurisdictions with which The Netherlands has concluded a tax treaty (containing an anti-discrimination clause). - The activities of the company seeking to apply FBI status are limited to portfolio investment activities (although certain non-portfolio investment activities can be allowed). - Debt funding is limited to 60% of the book value of the real estate held by the company and 20% of the book value of its other investments. - Profits must mandatorily be distributed within eight months following the end of the financial year, unless a reinvestment reserve is formed, and certain other criteria are met. - All share classes must share equally in the profits of the company. - Finally (and most importantly), stringent requirements apply to the shareholders.

 Exempt investment institution.
-The exempt investment institution vrijgestelde beleggingsinstelling) (VBI) is another tax regime for portfolio investments that is commonly used.
+The exempt investment institution (vrijgestelde beleggingsinstelling) (VBI) is another tax regime for portfolio investments that is commonly used.
 If the criteria for application of the VBI-regime are met, the company that applies the regime is exempt from corporate income tax.
 Furthermore, distributions by the company are exempt from dividend withholding tax.
 Various requirements apply in relation to the legal form and shareholder base of the company.
 Furthermore, the assets of the company seeking application of the VBI regime must consist exclusively of financial interests (real estate investments are excluded).